gabetucker2/gostack/documentation/functions/card_Print.md

  `card.Print(indent int [0]) (card)`

 ```
- Prints information surrounding `card` to the terminal
+ Prints information surrounding `card` to the terminal and returns `card`

  @ensures
  | prints "-" `indent` * 4 times before each line to indicate depth in a stackMatrix